Save

 tubestock.

-of treating air fuel/fuel mixtures of an engine having a fuel
+method of treating air fuel/fuel mixtures of an engine

-injection system comprising mounting a device as aforesaid
+having a fuel injection system comprising mounting a device

-coaxially with a fuel intake rail of a fuel injection system.
+as aforesaid coaxially with a fuel intake rail of a fuel

 The device may be mounted externally of the fuel rail.

-present invention have found that the imposition of a magnetic
+the present invention have found that the imposition of a

-affect the ability of hydrocarbon fluid particles to atomize.
+alignments may affect the ability of hydrocarbon fluid

-In particular, an increase in the effectiveness of the
+particles to atomize.
+In particular, an increase in the

-is, the lower the surface tension of that particle and the
+particle is, the lower the surface tension of that particle

 Smaller particles therefore result in an increase suspension